dijasila/GPAW/doc/devel/writing_documentation.rst

 :command:`make` command again, check the results and if things looks ok, commit::

     $ emacs index.rst
     $ make
     $ firefox build/html/index.html
+    $ git add index.rst
-  $ svn ci -m "..." index.rst
+    $ git commit -m "..."

 Adding figures and tables
 =========================

-We don't want to have png and csv files committed to SVN.
+We don't want to have png and csv files committed to Git.
 Instead, you should add the Python scripts that generate the figures and table data so that we can always generate them again if needed.